julian1/reactor/README.md

   - better enum variable prefixes

 #### DONE
+  - done - combine the read/writ callback, then type the event we're interested in
+      - will simplify, and make rebind(e) possible.
+      - simultaneous read and write handler binding
+  - done - issue with binding both read/write is may want to cancel one in response to the other?
+      - reason to encode the action... rather
+      - makes cancelling, as easy as not rebinding
+  - done - example simple serial comms
+    - ioctl tty_ioctl set baud, rts, dtr
   - done - get bind() and listen() and check that can spawn new contexts easily
   - done - fix cancel_all
     - make it easy to do a cancel/shutdown from any callback